GRI-TAN/CRITIQUO/README.md

 # Critiquo - Game Review Platform

-Critiquo is a Product Review Platform (P39) developed by Team 354, focusing on game reviews.
+Critiquo is a Product Review Platform focusing on game reviews.
 It is built using the MERN (MongoDB, Express.js, React, Node.js) full stack.

 ## Deployment